apstndb/spanner-mycli/README.md

 ERROR: spanner: code = "InvalidArgument", desc = "Syntax error: Expected end of input but got identifier \\\"FRM\\\" [at 1:10]\\nSELECT * FRM 1\\n         ^"
 ```

-## Parameter support
+## Query parameter support

-Many Cloud Spanner clients don't support parameter.
+Many Cloud Spanner clients don't support query parameters.

-Without modifications, query which have parameters are impossible to execute and query whose parameter's types are `STRUCT` or `ARRAY` are impossible to show query plans.
+If you do not modify the query, you will not be able to execute queries that contain query parameters,
+and you will not be able to view the query plan for queries with parameter types `STRUCT` or `ARRAY`.

 spanner-mycli solves this problem by supporting query parameters.